rsilvabr/jxl-tiff-jpeg-converter/README.md

 confusing results.

 JXL lossless files embed the ICC color profile as a blob.
-Most software handles this correctly — GIMP, XnView MP, Darktable, Firefox, Waterfox, and `jxl_to_jpeg.py` all display correct colors.
+Most software handles this correctly — GIMP, XnView MP, Darktable, Waterfox, and `jxl_to_jpeg.py` all display correct colors.

 IrfanView's behavior with lossless JXL appears to depend on the system display profile